Small scale business ideas in Nigeria for men. Tips on how to start and increase sales.

 What a funny guy.
 I still remember him once in a while and each time I do so I smile.

 Anyways, that aside.
-Just showing you can make money if you’re really passionate about renting.
+Just showing you can make money if you’re really passionate about renting business in Nigeria.
 Fast forward to today you can make money from renting out your spare room in your apartment or space.

 Do you have land?